kuangxu/rinse-me-gently/AI_With_Python_PartA/python_setup_minicase.md

 > My Python environment is set up and ready for AI.

 Then you are completely done!
 You have successfully set up your professional Python development environment.

 ---

+## Part 6: Mini-Case: Fitbit Analysis

+Now that we have our environment set up, let's solve a real business case using Python!

+### Step 1: Understand the Logic
+1. In the **Explorer** on the left, find and click on the file named `fitbit_solver.py`.
+2. Read through the code.
+You don't need to understand every single character, but look at the comments (lines starting with `#`) and the function names.
+3.  **Compare with Excel**:
+    *   Think back to Week 1 when you solved this in Excel.
+    *   **Logic**: Notice how the `calculate_production_cost` function handles the tiered pricing.
+In Excel, this likely required a complex nested `IF` formula or a VLOOKUP table.
+Here, it's a series of logical `if` statements.
+    *   **Optimization**: Notice the `for` loops in Part 2 and Part 3.
+In Excel, you used Data Tables to test different prices.
+Here, Python "loops" through every possible price to find the best one automatically.

+### Step 2: Install Requirements
+This script uses powerful tools like `pandas` (for data) and `matplotlib` (for graphs) that don't come with standard Python.
+We need to install them into our virtual environment.

+1. Make sure your terminal still shows `(venv)` at the start.
+2. Type the following command and press **Enter**:
+    ```bash
+    pip install -r requirements.txt
+    ```
+    *Explanation: This tells Python's package installer (`pip`) to read the `requirements.txt` file and install all the tools listed there.*

+### Step 3: Run the Analysis
+Now, let's run the solver!

+1. In the terminal, type:
+    ```bash
+    python fitbit_solver.py
+    ```
+2. Watch the output!
+You will see:
+    *   The calculated profit for the specific scenario.
+    *   The optimal price found by testing hundreds of options.
+    *   The global optimal strategy.
+3.  **Check the Graphs**: Look in your file explorer.
+You should see new image files (ending in `.png`) created by the script.
+Click on them to view the profit curves and heatmaps!

+---